 The Dance Theatre of Harlem school moves to its permanent location

-The Dance Theatre of Harlem school moved to its permanent home at 466 West 152nd Street.
+The Dance Theatre of Harlem school moves to its permanent home at 466 West 152nd Street.

 Dance Theatre of Harlem’s first home was at Dorothy Maynor’s Harlem School of the Arts.
-When Mitchell and Maynor’s relationship soured, the school moved to the Church of Masters on 122st Street and Morningside Avenue in September 1969.
+When Arthur Mitchell and Maynor’s relationship soured, the school moved to the Church of Masters on 122st Street and Morningside Avenue in September 1969.

 DTH quickly outgrew Church of the Master.
 Luckily, thanks to help from friends and supporters, Mitchell found a solution that allowed him to build the organization and place it on a more secure footing.
 One Wednesday afternoon in 1971 the wealthy department store heiress and philanthropist Mrs. Alva B. Gimbel accompanied a friend to a DTH Open House.
 Afterward, she spoke to Mitchell who recalled the conversation: “She said, ‘These kids are fantastic, and you shouldn’t be stuck in this basement.
 Look, if you need space I would like to help you, and if you want some help just let me know.’
 Well, you know that was the last thing to tell me.”
 Soon afterward he learned of a building on 152nd Street between St. Nicholas and Amsterdam Avenues, not far from his mother’s home.
 He contacted Mrs. Gimbel, immediately, and together they went to check it out.